-Where <directory_name> the directory into which Uptime Infrastructure Monitor writes reports - for example, C:/Program Files/uptime software/uptime/.
+Where <directory_name> the directory into which up.time will write reports - for example, C:/Program Files/uptime software/uptime/.
 The report files are saved to a subdirectory named GUI/published.
 You need permissions to write to the published directory.

-Uptime Infrastructure Monitor automatically names each report file.
+up.time automatically names each report file.
 The file name contains the following information: